norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If you subscribe to the Gartner predictive model for AI impact and adoption (the "AI Hype Cycle") we are still far from peak AI expectations:
-![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png) Yet if your Linkedin feed is similar to mine it tells a different story: one of false claims and frustrated users, automation promises unfulfilled, nightmare customer experiences and AI-powered products gone rogue.
+![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png)

+If your Linkedin feed is similar to mine it tells this story, but a different story as well: one of false claims and frustrated users, automation promises unfulfilled, nightmare customer experiences and AI-powered products gone rogue.
+What I hear on calls and consults is Executives asking
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MjgxNjIwOCwtMTUyMzg5OTE1Nyw4NT
-k2ODcyNTMsLTExOTcyMDIzOThdfQ==
+eyJoaXN0b3J5IjpbNDY5NjAyNjQ3LC0xNTIzODk5MTU3LDg1OT
+Y4NzI1MywtMTE5NzIwMjM5OF19
 -->